rahgh/WebcamET_CartoGAZE-data-set/README.md

 # Introduction
 This repository contains the source code for the experiment conducted as part of the research titled "Use Cases and Limitations of Webcam Eye Tracking for Cartography Research," a Master's thesis at the University of Salzburg, UNIGIS program.
-The experiment, accessible at this link, aimed to collect online eye-tracking data using webcam technology and consists of three sets of memorability tasks (blocks) focused on recognizing different landmarks, totaling 30 map stimuli.
+The experiment, accessible at accessible at [https://rahgh.github.io/WebcamET_CartoGAZE-data-set/](https://rahgh.github.io/WebcamET_CartoGAZE-data-set/)
+, aimed to collect online eye-tracking data using webcam technology and consists of three sets of memorability tasks (blocks) focused on recognizing different landmarks, totaling 30 map stimuli.

 The structure of the blocks is as follows: